 Page turning, knitters, hedge trimmers, kung fu and Shakespeare all have featured in her compositions.
-She was selected out of more than 600 submissions to compose contemporary classical composition with electronics for the 2013 edition of the MATA festival in New York, founded by Philip Glass, Eleonor Sandresky and Lisa Bielawa, resulting in the innovative piece ‘Killing Time’.
+She was selected to compose a new work for the 2013 edition of the MATA festival in New York, founded by Philip Glass, Eleonor Sandresky and Lisa Bielawa, resulting in the innovative piece ‘Killing Time’.
 Jobina’s highly acclaimed piece ‘Shakespeare and Hedgeshear’, involving two table tennis teams and hedge trimmers, was selected to represent the British section of the ISCM World Music Days 2014 in Poland.

 In 2007 Jobina made the radical change to move to the middle of nowhere on a peninsula in Pembrokeshire in Wales, UK.
-She lived in this stunning wilderness for nearly ten years, self sufficient, foraging and cut off from city life, spending days in nature, listening and observing, and gaining a fascination for seaweed.
-Being exposed to the elements and immersed in silence for years has created a deep impact and Tinnemans’ compositions changed accordingly.
-Monumental natural landscapes with their detailed micro textures are now the main sound palette Jobina sources from.
+She lives in this stunning wilderness for nearly ten years, self sustained, foraging and cut off from city life, spending days in nature, listening and observing, and gaining a fascination for seaweed.
+Being exposed to the elements and immersed in silence for years created a deep impact and Tinnemans’ compositions changed accordingly.
+Monumental natural landscapes with their detailed micro textures are now the main musical influences Jobina sources from.

-From all the hands-on songwriting, composing, music recording/ engineering/ mastering and performance production experiences she’s done up in these twenty years Tinnemans has lately been developing a range of works where she is incorporating her analog and digital mindset into non-electronic pieces, in particular focusing on the medium a score is printed on: technically and theoretically these works could have existed two hundred years ago, before the invention of electricity.
-This dogma she doesn’t always follow religiously, but uses as a playful guideline.
+From all the hands-on songwriting, composing, music recording/ engineering/ mastering and performance production experiences in these twenty years, Tinnemans has lately been developing a range of works where she is incorporating her analog and digital mindset into non-electronic pieces.
+In particular focusing on the medium a score is printed on: technically and theoretically these works could have existed two hundred years ago, before the invention of electricity.
+This dogma Jobina doesn’t always follow religiously – it’s used as a playful guideline.